microsoft/multicluster-gitops/readme.md

 # Multi-cluster and multi-tenant environment with Flux v2

 This repository contains a sample of GitOps setup that supports multi-cluster and multi-tenant environments with Flux v2.
-It used https://github.com/fluxcd/flux2-multi-tenancy repository as a starting point for considerations.
+It used [Flux V2 Multi-Tenancy](https://github.com/fluxcd/flux2-multi-tenancy) repository as a starting point for considerations.

-It targets to cover the following use-cases:
+The repository targets to cover the following use-cases:

 **Use-cases**: